-- The mounting structure where the device is installed must be fire resistant. - Do not install the inverter on flammable building materials. - The inverter is heavy.
-Ensure that the installation surface is solid enough to bear the inverter weight. - In residential areas, do not install the inverter on a drywall or wall made of similar materials which have a weak sound insulation performance because the inverter generates noise during operation.
+- The mounting structure where the inverter is installed must be fireproof. - Do not install the inverter on flammable building materials. - The inverter is heavy.
+Ensure that the installation surface is solid enough to bear the weight. - In residential areas, do not install the inverter on drywalls or walls made of similar materials which have a weak sound insulation performance because the noise generated by the inverter is noticeable.